Cherokee Highway: History

 Danny Myrick wrote the song with Tony Wood.
 Myrick told the Wilkes-Barre Times Leader that he "wanted to make sure it was bold, but without sounding like a sermon".
 He also told the publication that the song's inspiration came from acts of racial disputes that he saw in his hometown of Pascagoula, Mississippi.
 The Deseret News writer Shirley Jinkins also cited the song as an example of social activism in country music at the time, contrasting it with the themes of domestic violence in Martina McBride's "Independence Day", recovering from alcoholism in Collin Raye's "Little Rock", and HIV/AIDS in Reba McEntire's "She Thinks His Name Was John".
 At the time of the song's release, Martin Luther King Jr.'s widow Coretta Scott King invited the band to perform it at the Martin Luther King Jr. Birthday Bash in Atlanta, Georgia.
 Western Flyer also performed the song at the Country Radio Seminar in Nashville, Tennessee in February 1995.
-A music video for the song was shot on February 6 and 7, 1995, preceding the song's release to radio on February 20.
+A music video for the song (directed by Greg Crutcher) was filmed on February 6 and 7, 1995; preceding the song's release to radio on February 20.